 I’m an EPSRC Research Fellow at the Department of Computer Science, University of Bristol.
 I’m part of the Bristol Interaction Group where I currently lead the CRITICAL project.
 Prior to this, I was a postdoctoral researcher at Queen Mary University, and a part-time Associate Lecturer at Oxford Brookes University.
 I received my PhD in Computer Science from the University of London in 2011.

-I have recently been awarded an EPSRC Early Career Fellowship to support my research into inclusion, participatory design, crossmodal perception and multimodal interfaces.
-I am focusing on designing and researching collaborative learning technologies that can improve the inclusion of visually-impaired and blind students when they learn with sighted peers in mainstream schools.
+I have recently been awarded an EPSRC Early Career Fellowship to support my research into inclusion, participatory design, crossmodal perception and multisensory interfaces.
+I am focusing on designing and researching collaborative learning technologies that can improve the inclusion of visually-impaired and blind children when they learn with sighted peers in mainstream schools.
 Read more here or watch this:

 On the side, I edit Inspire Magazine and co-run anasr.org activities, and I occasionally blog about topics pertaining to science, politics and the media particularly in relation to Algeria, my home country.